Main Menu

 Safety and Security

-• To preserve the artifacts on display, visitors are not to touch or lean on any of the exhibits or displays.
+• To preserve the artifacts, visitors are not to touch or lean on any of the exhibits or displays.

 • Any actions that support or commemorate current or historical hate groups (including propaganda or display of sensitive symbols) are not permitted inside the Museum or on its grounds.
 Individuals exhibiting any such actions or activities that are inconsistent with Museum values, are harmful to visitors, or are not in the spirit of the Museum will be asked to leave Museum premises.